Cannon's Kusko Creations

 The Only Thing That Will Make A Difference Is Something Different!

-Undaunted by that somewhat disheartening response, I forged ahead knowing that something different was needed to engender a major paradigm shift among the masses.
+Undaunted by those somewhat disheartening responses, I forged ahead knowing that something different was needed to engender a major paradigm shift among the masses.

 I thought long and hard about what might be different and how such a game-changing story could be told?